Sacramento Water Quality at a Glance

 Sacramento – California – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

 Sacramento sources its drinking water from multiple sources for enhanced reliability: approximately 80% comes from surface water drawn from both the Sacramento River and American River, while the remaining 20% comes from groundwater wells strategically located throughout the city.
-Surface water is treated at two major facilities – the Sacramento River Water Treatment Plant near I-5 and Richards Boulevard, and the E.A.
-Fairbairn Water Treatment Plant near Sacramento State on the American River.
-Sacramento’s water consistently meets all federal and state quality standards, though the growing metropolitan area faces ongoing challenges with infrastructure modernization, emerging contaminants like PFAS, and water supply resilience planning for future growth through the ambitious Water+ project.
+Surface water is treated at two major facilities – the Sacramento River Water Treatment Plant and the E.A.
+Fairbairn Water Treatment Plant on the American River.
+Sacramento’s water meets all federal and state quality standards, though recent testing has revealed concerning levels of PFAS compounds including PFOS at 41.4 ppt and PFOA at 15.6 ppt in Well 133, along with chromium-6 levels averaging 4,000 ppt – 200 times higher than cancer-risk benchmarks.

 Sacramento Water Quality: Current Status (2024-2025)